abhipnair/Supervised_ML/Handwritten_Image_Classification/README.md

 ## Importing Model

-To load the model and use it in a Python Script include this:
+To load the model and use this lines of code in a Python Script :

 ```python
   # To load the model we can use joblib.